snyk-workshops/AI-ConferenceBooking/README.md

 ```
 // lowercase the input
-// create a query to search for talks with the input in the title, description or speaker username
+// create a native query to search for talks joined with the person table with the input in the description, title or speaker username
+// execute the query
-// return the result of the query
+// return the result
 ```

 In the app: show that the search field works